County of Tripoli: Guy II Embriaco

-Bohemond VII of Tripoli (1261 – 19 October 1287) was Count of Tripoli and the nominal Prince of Antioch from 1275 until his death.
+Bohemond VII (1261 – 19 October 1287) was Count of Tripoli and the nominal Prince of Antioch from 1275 until his death.
 From 1275 to 1277, Bartholomew, Bishop of Tortosa, was Bohemond VII's regent.
 Paul of Segni, Bishop of Tripoli, who was a friend of the Templar Grandmaster, William of Beaujeu, opposed the succession of Bohemond VII.
 Ernoul wrote, "This was the beginning of war between Bohemond VII and the Templars."

-Guy II Embriaco of Giblet (1277–1282) was a former vassal of Bohemond VII in Byblos.
+Guy II Embriaco (1277–1282) was a former vassal of Bohemond VII in Gibelet (Byblos).
 Grievances between them had led to enmity and this was part of a larger trade war between Genoa and the Venetians.

 The Templars sought to unseat Bohemond VII by supporting Guy II Embriaco.
 Bohemond VII responded by sacking the Templar house in Tripoli and forests at Montroque.
 This action led to indecisive fighting over the following months at Botron, Fort Nephin, Sidon and at sea.
 In 1282, Guy II Embriaco and the Templars were ambushed in Tripoli.
 Guy, his brothers, and cousins were imprisoned at Fort Nephin and left to starve; his followers were blinded and the Templars were summarily executed.